 Simone had never really traveled independently much before deciding of cycling in Central Asia, starting in Uzbekistan, throughout the Pamirs.
-“I have been there, and I think that those places are really safe and beautiful to see… but maybe you should try somewhere else first,” I suggested to him on a friend’s balcony, after the last meal
+“I have been there, and I think that those places are really safe and beautiful to see… but maybe you should try somewhere else first,” I suggested to him on a friend’s balcony, after the last meal we shared together.

 I never doubted that Simone could make it; but I also believed, with 10 years of overland travels under my belt, and after having played and toured with him for a decade, that Simone — who had been to Asia only once to play some punk gigs, and knew next to nothing about it — should have tried something less intense before cycling from Uzbekistan to Kyrgyzstan.

 Our promises of discussing the topic further in the next few months vaned, and the next thing I know, in mid June 2018 he’s on a plane to Tashkent.
 I was in Laos researching the Laos and Cambodia chapters of the Fodor’s Thailand guide at the time, and checked his updates only sporadically.
 Last thing I know, he writes on his Facebook that the sun is incredibly hot and the going is though, but he’s having the time of his life.
 Cool.